Acquiring an image part 1

 3. Hybrid array

-- Similar to linear arrays in that the detector rows are the same width across.
+- Similar to linear arrays in that the elements within the detector rows are the same width across.
 However, the central group of detector rows are narrower than the outer rows.

 - These are the main detector arrays used for 16-slice scanners and above.